canonical/ubuntu-pro-docs/account-setup.rst

 .. _account-setup:

-Ubuntu Pro: general account setup
+Ubuntu Pro: initial account setup
 =================================

 Welcome to Ubuntu Pro, for new subscribers and users.